wastore/azure-storage-samples-for-java/E2E-ORS-Sample-For-Java/src/main/java/README.md

 1. Access the storage account that contains the blobs you want to archive
 2. Navigate to Configuration
 3. Disable "Secure Transfer Required"
-4. When adding this storage account's connection string to the config.app, change "https" to "https" in the connection string
+4. When adding this storage account's connection string to the config.app, change "https" to "http" in the connection string
 5. Set archiveMethod in app.config to "batch"
 [here is the reported issue](https://github.com/Azure/azure-sdk-for-net/issues/13524)
 #####Archiving Blobs Individually